 Because of how much of a hassle it is, we wouldn't recommend anyone but the most tech-savvy to mess around with this feature, and so we didn't test it for this review.
 We will be exploring it in depth at a later date, though.

 When it comes to software support, AMD still offers the same supporting cast of features as it's had for a while now, which is headlined by Contrast Adaptive Sharpening (CAS) and Radeon Boost.
 The latter of which is especially useful for folks that play competitive shooters, as it will lower the resolution in the background during fast movement, boosting framerate.

-But right now, AMD doesn't have a true answer to DLSS, Nvidia Broadcast or RTX I/O. DLSS and RTX I/O are likely to be incredibly important over the next generation of games, especially once developers learn to really take advantage of what the SSDs in the PS5 and Xbox Series X can do, and Nvidia Broadcast brings a host of new features for streaming PC games, putting AMD at a disadvantage in this regard.
+But right now, AMD doesn't have a true answer to Nvidia Broadcast or RTX I/O. RTX I/O are likely to be incredibly important over the next generation of games, especially once developers learn to really take advantage of what the SSDs in the PS5 and Xbox Series X can do, and Nvidia Broadcast brings a host of new features for streaming PC games, putting AMD at a disadvantage in this regard.

 The AMD Radeon RX 6800 XT looks very much like a capital-g Gaming product.
 The side of the graphics card, what you'll actually see when it's mounted in your PC case, is all black with red trim and the Radeon logo in white lettering – lettering which lights up red, obviously.

 The front of the graphics card has a silver strip which surrounds the three fans, each of which has an 'R' logo, which stands for Radeon.
 On the back, that silver strip is wider, and leaves the back of the GPU exposed through the backplate, something that doesn't exactly scream "premium," but ultimately doesn't matter much.